greenisagoodcolor/FreeAgentics/README.md

 ## 🎯 What is FreeAgentics?

-FreeAgentics creates **truly autonomous AI agents** using **Active Inference** - a mathematical framework from cognitive science.
+FreeAgentics creates ** AI agents** using **Active Inference** - a mathematical framework from cognitive science.
 Unlike chatbots or scripted AI, our agents make decisions by minimizing free energy, leading to emergent, intelligent behavior.

 ### ⚡ Key Features